Glory (optical phenomenon): Ulloa's halo

+This was then called "Ulloa's halo" or "Bouguer's halo".
+Ulloa reported that the glories were surrounded by a larger ring of white light, which would today be called a fog bow.
+On other occasions, he observed arches of white light formed by reflected moonlight, whose explanation is unknown but which may have been related to ice-crystal halos.

 Theory

 Modern theories of light, first described by Henri Poincaré in 1887, are able to explain the phenomenon of glories through the complex angular momentum (rotation) of the electromagnetic field of a light wave, and do not need quantum theories.
 A summary of rainbowlike phenomena was provided in Scientific American in 1977, and states:

 Most 20th century work on the phenomenon of rainbows and glories has focused on determining the correct intensity of light at each point in the phenomenon, which does require quantum theories.
 In 1947, the Dutch astronomer Hendrik van de Hulst suggested that surface waves are involved.
 He speculated that the brightness of the coloured rings of the glory are caused by two-ray interference between "short" and "long" path surface waves—which are generated by light rays entering the droplets at diametrically opposite points (both rays suffer one internal reflection).
 A theory by Brazilian physicist Herch Moysés Nussenzveig suggests that the light energy beamed back by a glory originates mostly from classical wave tunneling (synonymous in the paper to the evanescent wave coupling), which is an interaction between an evanescent light wave traveling along the surface of the drop and the waves inside the drop.